 Jonesboro is a mid-sized city located in the state of Arkansas.
 The city has a population of 72,638 inhabitants.
-According to the most recent Census, 74% of Jonesboro residents are White, 19% Black and 2% Asian.
-Jonesboro could be a great place for young adults and students as the average age of 32 years old is below the nation’s average.
+At 74%, the majority of the Jonesboro population is White; this is followed by 19% Black and 2% Asian.
+Jonesboro tends to attract a younger crowd, as the median age of 32 is far below the national average.

 |Average one way commute||17min||22min||26min|

 |Workers who drive to work||82.4%||82.7%||76.4%|

 |Workers who take public transit||0.4%||0.4%||5.1%|

 |Workers who bicycle||0.1%||0.2%||0.6%|